North Dakota oil output cut back to meet gas capture rules

 ADVERTISEMENT

-The rules that went into effect in 2014 allow regulators to set production limits on oil companies if the targets are not met.
+The rules that went into effect in 2014 allow regulators to set production limits on oil companies if the targets aren't met.
 Companies that fail to meet the goals could have production at a well limited to as little as 100 barrels a day, depending on the amount of gas flared.

 The rules that were adopted by the state and endorsed by the industry require oil companies to capture 85 percent of the gas by 2016, and 90 percent by 2020.
 They came after as much of a third of the gas went up in smoke, drawing criticism from environmentalist and many residents who said the state was losing revenue from the wasted gas, and that it contributed to unnecessary carbon dioxide emissions.